-If you are interested in becoming a Scrutineer or would like to find out more about previous and current tenant scrutiny activities, please contact the Tenant Participation Team at email@example.com or telephone 0300 123 4510.
+If you are interested in becoming a Scrutineer or would like to find out more about previous and current tenant scrutiny activities, please email the Tenant Participation Team or telephone 0300 123 4510.

 We recognise the importance of tenants helping us to improve our services.
 We rely heavily on the time and commitment of tenant volunteers and we want to make sure that getting involved is easy and cost free.
 We can help with: